Privacy and Data Protection Policy

 If you have been named as the Executor on a Will, we may receive your details in order to administer a Gift left to us in that Will.

-If you have given your consent to share your data with the BRIAN project, there are different rules around the use of your data which are applied.
-When you are using the BRIAN app, you will be able to access patient information sheets that describe how data for this project is collected, where data is collected from, the period it will be retained, who it is shared with, your right to erasure and how to withdraw your consent.
+If you have registered to use BRIAN, there are different rules around the use of your data which are applied.
+When you are using the BRIAN app, the terms and conditions describe where data for this project is collected from, the period it will be retained for, who it is shared with and your right to erasure.

 Publicly available sources

 We collect information about potential peer reviewers for our grant rounds from Web of Science, Research Gate, PubMed and Google Scholar.
 We also collect information about journalists who may be interested in our work.
-We use publicly available sources to ensure we understand our supporters effectively.
+We use publicly available sources to ensure we understand our supporters effectively, which is detailed in this section: Understanding our supporters and working more effectively.

-All purchases and donations completed online are handled securely by World Pay or PayPal and we do not receive your card details.
+All purchases and donations completed online are handled securely by Stripe or PayPal and we do not receive your card details.

 We will mainly use the information we collect about you to: